 The RTX 2070 Super has more tensor cores and RT cores than the RTX 2060 Super.
 It also has 8GB of GDDR6 memory, which works incredibly fast.
 8GB of memory is more than enough for 1440p gaming and even 4K gaming in some cases.
 Ray tracing is one thing it does much better than its younger brother.
 Games still suffer a drop in performance, but the 2070 Super is powerful enough to make things still playable.

 Sure, it might be the best performer on this list, but it doesn’t hold the same value as the cards above it do.
-For a lot of people, it might not make sense to spend that amount on a card, when the can get a 5700 XT for a lower price.
+For a lot of people, it might not make sense to spend that amount on a card, when they can get a 5700 XT for a lower price.
 Granted, the performance decrease is noticeable, but so is the price.
 For the ones willing to splurge, the 2070 Super is still a great option, and quite simply the best 144hz 1440p graphics card in this price category.

 1440p performance is phenomenal across the board.
 It wipes the floor with Nvidia’s RTX 2060 and 2060 Super.
 It also competes with the 2070 Super and the GTX 1080 Ti because of the competitive pricing, which gives AMD a leg up in this race.
 144Hz QHD gaming is an easy win for the 5700 XT.